 vege - Fotolia

-With the introduction of SAP C/4HANA last year, you could argue SAP gave notice to companies around the world that it now has what it takes to play in the bigger, spotlight-driven game with CRM vendors such as Salesforce, Oracle and Microsoft.
+With the SAP C/4HANA last year, you could argue SAP gave notice to companies around the world that it now has what it takes to play in the bigger, spotlight-driven game with CRM vendors such as Salesforce, Oracle and Microsoft.

 Until the unveiling last year of C/4HANA, it was easy to overlook the company's increasing influence on customer experience (CX) technology.
 After all, it is best known for its prowess in ERP.
 Still, over the past few years, SAP has acquired a variety of companies that, when combined with its own services, create the C/4HANA umbrella and dangle the promise of a full and detailed view of customers through the marriage of front office and back office.